P-p-H-d/c-stl-comparison/README.md

 # Analysis

-The following criteria are used to compare the different C libraries.
+The following characteristics are used to compare the different C libraries.
 The C++ STL is also included as as reference.

 * What is the supported C language (C89, C99, C11 or C23),
 * Is it a pure C program (no need for external preprocessor)?
-* number of characters / number of line of codes / of the test programs
+* Header only?
-* number of implemented workarounds of the test programs
+* Generic mechanism: A)void pointer, B)macro, C)_Generic and macro, D)intrusive field, E)code generation by include, F)code generation by macro
 * Is-it type safe (aka. using an incompatible type produces at least a compilation warning)
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,